postnl/postnl-magento2/README.md

 To remove the PostNL extension, simply make use of the uninstall command Magento provides: https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-uninst

-PostNL makes use of uninstall scripts.
-Please make sure you add the --remove-data flag to your command.
+PostNL uses uninstall scripts.
+Please make sure to add the --remove-data flag to your command.
-The uninstall script will ask you if you would also like to remove Order related PostNL data.
+The uninstall script will ask if you would like to remove Order related PostNL data.
 Removing this data is optional.
-The recommended command to use is:
+The recommended uninstall command is:

 `bin/magento module:uninstall TIG_PostNL --backup-db --remove-data --clear-static-content`